 Very few people consider why (outside of greed or laziness) someone would want to stop paying child support.
 Regardless of whether you lack proof that you are a child’s parent or simply need to decrease the amount of child support you currently pay in order to make ends meet, you’re going to want a talented family law attorney by your side.

 At Thiessen Law Firm, we understand that every family’s and individual’s situation is unique and we will fight for your right to reduce or terminate child support in Texas.
 Quit wondering how to stop child support payments in Texas.
-Call Taly Thiessen, one of the best child support lawyers in Houston, at 713-864-9000 and request a free case evaluation today.
+Call Taly Thiessen, one of the best child support lawyers in Houston, at 713-864-9000 and request a case evaluation today.